 Konami Code: Nets you an early unlock of the Extreme Version of "Barbra Streisand" in 3.

-Lawyer-Friendly Cameo: Michael Jackson: The Experience Did not feature the artist him/herself (Granted because he/she was dead prior to the release) instead it had someone else was casted as said solo artist (Which explains why the featured artist has a different skin color).
+Lawyer-Friendly Cameo: Michael Jackson: The Experience did not feature the artist himself; instead it had someone else was cast as said solo artist (which explains why the featured artist has a different skin color).

 Lost Forever: Cheetos released a promotion to unlock "You Make Me Feel..." and "Brand New Start" in 4; thing is, the promotion wasn't active after December 2012, and while the former was released as DLC later, the latter was not, making half of it this trope.